 Bri’s raps are fire on the page.
 You can read them with a perfect beat and it’s an impressive feat of modern poetry for an author to transcend genres like that.
 Her first rap of the book really grabbed me as a reader and I was ready to root for her to hit the big time.

 Bri’s journey takes her farther than someone her age is ready to go.
-Suddenly she must deal with consequences much larger than getting grounded.
+Suddenly she must deal with consequences much larger than getting grounded by her parents.
 A small lie becomes a big problem and real world penalties are being handed out.
 How is she going to navigate this storm of fame, racism, class struggles, and gang activity?

 The short answer is that she needs help.
 But as most young adults are likely to do, she doesn’t immediately go to the right help.
 This book is about growing up too quickly and feeling far more responsibility than you should have to at a young age.